Rural America watches pandemic erupt in cities as fear grows

 At the same time, the state has not shuttered businesses, leaving residents wondering what to expect next.
 South Dakota has 30 confirmed cases of the coronavirus.

 “Normally this time of year we’re more worried about a big blizzard coming in and killing 10% of our calves.
-You know it’s coming, and you can prepare for it,” Stoddard said.
+You know it’s coming, and you can prepare for it,” said Stoddard, who lives 35 miles (56 kilometers) from the nearest town of any size.

 “With this, you don’t know what’s coming or what you should be doing.”